CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Methods

-The selection process is based on automated detection using MegaDetector~\cite{beery2019efficient}, a YOLOv5-based object detection model.
-Each frame of the video is analyzed, and those with a detection confidence below 0.7 are discarded.
-From the remaining frames, the first and last with valid detections are identified, and the interval between them is divided into three equal parts.
-One frame is then selected from each segment -- specifically, the frame with the largest detected bounding box -- ensuring that the chosen images capture the animal prominently and are distributed across the video timeline.
-Selected frames serve as representative samples for downstream tasks such as individual identification and pose estimation.
+The selection was based on automated animal detection using MegaDetector~\cite{beery2019efficient}, a YOLOv5-based model widely used in ecological research for reliably detecting any animal in camera trap imagery\cite{fennell2022use,leorna2022human,henrich2024semi}.
+Each video frame was processed, and those with a detection confidence below 0.7 were discarded.
+From the remaining frames, the first and last with valid detections were identified, and the interval between them was divided into three equal parts.
+One frame {was} then selected from each segment (specifically, the frame with the largest detected bounding box) ensuring that the chosen images capture the animal prominently and are distributed across the video timeline (see Figure~\ref{fig:video_frame_selection}).
+Selected frames were used as representative samples for downstream tasks, e.g., individual identification and pose estimation.
 The following criteria guided the frame selection process: (i) the animal’s full body should be visible; (ii) the animal should be captured from a side view, where identifying coat patterns are most apparent; (iii) the animal should be close enough to the camera to reveal fine details without any part being cropped; and (iv) the selected frames should be temporally spaced to capture variation in pose and movement.
-Figure~\ref{fig:video_frame_selection} illustrates the selected frames and the relative bounding box areas across the video sequence.